Gertrude Stein: Tender Buttons (1912)

 Tender Buttons is the best known of Stein's "hermetic" works.
 It is a small book separated into three sections—"Food", "Objects" and "Rooms", each containing prose under subtitles.
 Its publication in 1914 caused a great dispute between Mabel Dodge Luhan and Stein, because Mabel had been working to have it published by another publisher.
 Mabel wrote at length about what she viewed as the bad choice of publishing it with the press Gertrude selected.
-Evans wrote Gertrude:
+Evans wrote to Gertrude:

 Claire Marie Press... is absolutely third rate, & in bad odor here, being called for the most part 'decadent" and Broadwayish and that sort of thing...
 I think it would be a pity to publish with [Claire Marie Press] if it will emphasize the idea in the opinion of the public, that there is something degenerate & effete & decadent about the whole of the cubist movement which they all connect you with, because, hang it all, as long as they don't understand a thing they think all sorts of things.
 My feeling in this is quite strong.

 Stein ignored Mabel's exhortations and published 1,000 copies of the book in 1914.
 An antiquarian copy was valued at over $1,200 in 2007.
 It is currently in print, and was re-released as Tender Buttons: The Corrected Centennial Edition by City Lights Publishers in March 2014.

 In an interview with Robert Bartlett Haas in "A Transatlantic Interview – 1946", Stein insisted that this work was completely "realistic" in the tradition of Gustave Flaubert, stating the following: "I used to take objects on a table, like a tumbler or any kind of object and try to get the picture of it clear and separate in my mind and create a word relationship between the word and the things seen."
 Commentators have indicated that what she meant was that the reference of objects remained central to her work, although the representation of them had not.
 Scholar Marjorie Perloff had said of Stein that "[u]nlike her contemporaries (Eliot, Pound, Moore), she does not give us an image, however fractured, of a carafe on a table; rather, she forces us to reconsider how language actually constructs the world we know."

 The Autobiography of Alice B. Toklas (1933)

 The publication of The Autobiography of Alice B. Toklas lifted Gertrude Stein from literary obscurity to almost immediate celebrity in the United States.
-Although popular with the American public, Stein received considerable backlash from individuals portrayed in her book.
+Although popular with the US public, Stein received considerable backlash from individuals portrayed in her book.
 Eugene Jolas, editor of the avant-garde journal Transition, published a pamphlet titled Testimony against Gertrude Stein in which artists such as Henri Matisse and Georges Braque expressed their objections to Stein's portrayal of the Parisian community of artists and intellectuals.
 Braque, in his response, criticized, "she had entirely misunderstood cubism which she sees simply in terms of personalities".